chenrog/ComputerGraphics/Assignment5_NormalMappedModel/README.md

 <img align="right" src="./media/lab.png" width="400px" alt="picture">

-*TODO*: Please edit the following information in your assignment
+THE HOUSE IS THE BEST EXAMPLE, THOUGH THE OTHER ONES WORK

 * Name and partners name(At most 1 partner for this Assignment):
 * How many hours did it take you to complete this Assignment?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

 ## Description

 The grand finale! err, at least for our .obj model loader.
 The final